nigoroll/varnish-modules/docs/vmod_xkey.rst

     xkey: 166412
     xkey: 234323

-Alternatively you may instead use a single header with space separated values like ``xkey: 8155054 166412 234323``.

 This requires a bit of VCL to be in place.
 The VCL can be found above.

 Then, in order to keep the web in sync with the database, a trigger is